orhun/kermit/README.md

 • bind: `Send command to the terminal.`
 • bindx: `Send command to the terminal and execute.`
-• Key bindings must be uppercase if action key is `ctrl-shift`.
+• Key bindings must be uppercase if the action key is `ctrl-shift`.
 • Commands that contain "`~`" might have cause error when parsing the configuration file.

 Examples: